prodzilla/prodzilla/README.md

 Prodzilla is a modern synthetic monitoring tool built in Rust.
 It's focused on testing complex user flows in production, whilst maintaining human readability.

-Prodzilla supports chained requests to APIs, passing of values from one response to another request, verifying responses are as expected, and outputting alerts via webhooks on failures.
-It also exposes a suite of endpoints that allow viewing results in json, or manual triggering of probes.
+Prodzilla supports chained requests to endpoints, passing of values from one response to another request, verifying responses are as expected, and outputting alerts via webhooks on failures.
+It also exposes an API that allow viewing results in json and manual triggering of probes.
 May add a UI in future.

 It's also lightning fast, runs with < 5mb of ram, and is free to host on Shuttle.